Arrow's Impossibility Theorem as a Generalisation of Condorcet's Paradox: Results

 \begin{note} The significance of this result can be understood in light of viewing contradictory preference cycles as contradictions in a formal logic sense.
 In the \textit{Arrovian framework}, where preferences must be transitive, the preference cycles $(0,0,0)$ and $(1,1,1)$ are not just contradictions but equivalent to one another.
 For instance, if $(0,0,0)$ represents $a_1 \prec a_2 \prec a_3 \prec a_1$ then transitivity implies that all strict preferences $a_x \prec a_y$ hold, a contradiction.
 However, the same is the case for $(1,1,1)$.
-So, just as in formal logic, the proposition \textit{false} (i.e., $\bot$) is logically equivalent to all contradictions $X \wedge \neg X$, the preference cycles $(0,0,0)$ and $(1,1,1)$ are both equivalent to all contradictions of the form $(a_x \prec a_y) \wedge (a_y \prec a_x)$.
-Moreover, this implies that Condorcet Paradoxes are self-contradictory~\cite{paper1-arxiv}. \end{note}
+So, just as in formal logic, the proposition \textit{false} (i.e., $\bot$) is logically equivalent to all contradictions $X \wedge \neg X$, the preference cycles $(0,0,0)$ and $(1,1,1)$ are both equivalent to all contradictions of the form $(a_x \prec a_y) \wedge (a_y \prec a_x)$~\cite{paper1-arxiv}. \end{note}